isovic/graphmap/README.md

 ### Description
 GraphMap is a novel mapper targeted at aligning long, error-prone third-generation sequencing data.
-It can handle Oxford Nanopore data with very high accuracy, and also presents a significant improvement to the state-of-the-art for PacBio read mappers (namely, compared to BLASR and BWA-MEM).
+It can handle Oxford Nanopore data with very high sensitivity and accuracy, and also presents a significant improvement over the state-of-the-art for PacBio read mappers (namely, compared to BLASR and BWA-MEM).

-Our mapper was also aimed at ease-of-use: the default parameters should be able to address any data you present it.
-This is an extremely important feature for technologies with highly varying error rates, especially when also the error-profile continues changing.
-Although GraphMap was not designed for NGS data, it can also handle Illumina and Roche reads, albeit slower than the best existing methods.
+GraphMap was designed for ease-of-use: the default parameters can handle a wide range of read lengths and error profiles.
+This is an important feature for technologies where the error rates and error profiles can vary widely across sequencing runs.
+In addition, GraphMap allows users to uniformly map read datasets from disparate technologies with high sensitivity and accuracy.
+While GraphMap is not runtime optimized for short-read data (e.g. compared to Bowtie2), it provides accurate and typically more sensitive mappings for Illumina and Ion Torrent reads.

-Please keep in mind that this is an early development version, and some parameters might have to be tweaked in order to best suit the rapidly changing Oxford Nanopore data.
+Please keep in mind that this is an early development version and we welcome your comments and feedback on GraphMap.

 ### Comparison to other mappers

 Comparison statistics will be uploaded soon.

 ### Usage